elicoggins/keyboardwarrior/README.md

 Free, lightweight, and compatible with your existing chart library.
 Built-in bridge to [Chorus Encore](https://www.enchor.us/) to download community charts.

-Available on macOS, Windows and Linux, as well as a playable demo:
+Available on macOS, Windows and Linux, as well as a playable browser demo:

 **[▶ Play in your browser](https://keyboardwarrior.app)**